+A quick glance on the internet today will show multiple sites for spider and varicose vein treatment from providers with different backgrounds.
 Due to the loose definitions of vein specialists, several specialities without formal training in vascular disease offer vein treatments as a part of their practice.
-This can be from cosmetic to surgical and the looseness of terms has led to a general misunderstanding of the medical specialty.
-The issue was highlighted in Endovascular Today –The Problem of Endovenous Over-ablation and Insufficiently Trained Operators.
+The issue was highlighted in Endovascular Today –The Problem of Endovenous Overablation and Insufficiently Trained Operators.